 - 1. Position the top tether strap 1 over the seatback. - 2.
-Secure the tether strap to the tether anchor point (2) on the rear-parcel shelf behind the child restraint. - Tighten the tether strap according to the manufacturer's instructions to remove any slack.
+Secure the tether strap to the tether anchor point (2) as shown.

+3. Tighten the tether strap according to the manufacturer's instructions to remove any slack.

 If you have any questions when installing a top tether strap, it is recommended that you visit a NISSAN dealer for this service.